A local search strategy is incredibly important.

 - Host or sponsor events in different cities to have something to write about on your website.

-- Write a blog post on tips that apply to a certain demographic, season, or location.
+- Write a blog post on tips that apply to a specific demographic, season, or location.

 - Create a content calendar.
 This allows you to plan your content and comes in handy for staying on top of seasonal content ranking opportunities.

-- Use Google Trends to identify seasonal trends.
+- Use Google Trends to identify seasonal trends and edit your menus.

 - Ask users to submit user-generated content (e.g., reviews, testimonials).